Ionworks

 Sweep coating thickness, porosity, loading, and electrode geometry against real performance targets.
 Define objective functions tied to energy density, cycle life, charge time, or thermal headroom.
 Set constraints for voltage limits, temperature bounds, and plating thresholds.

 The same parameterized models validated against test data now explore the design space.
-Results inherit the same reproducibility and traceability guarantees as individual simulations.
-A design sweep that would take weeks of physical testing completes in hours.
+A design sweep that would take weeks of physical testing completes in minutes.

 Example questions teams can answer